andreassundstrom/hello-wasm/README.md

 # Rust WebAssembly

 This is a basic demo of compiling rust into web-assembly and hosting it with vite.
+Showing how to:

+- Manipulate the DOM from WASM
+- Read/write from WASM using serialization
+- Read directly from WASM:s linear memory

 ## To run the project